10 Affordable Lenses for Sony Users | 2025

 • Other lenses focus faster

 When you’re on the hunt for affordable lenses, it’s always worth looking at what third-party manufacturers have to offer.
 Tamron in particular has a well-deserved reputation for crafting terrific affordable lenses, often doing things that the manufacturers themselves aren’t doing.
-The Tamron 35mm f2.8 Di III OSD Macro gives Sony users high-quality close-ups for an incredibly cheap price – with a 1:2 reproduction ratio, it reproduces subjects at half life-size on the sensor, and it can focus at distances as close as 15cm.
+The Tamron 35mm f2.8 Di III OSD Macro gives Sony users high-quality close-ups for an incredibly affordable price – with a 1:2 reproduction ratio, it reproduces subjects at half life-size on the sensor, and it can focus at distances as close as 15cm.
 Sharpness and contrast really are excellent, and the lens continues to produce terrific results even when used at its maximum aperture.
 The weather-sealed body also means you can use the lens outdoors with impunity.

 With a 35mm focal length, this also doubles up well as a general photography lens.
-Bear in mind that its autofocus does make some audible noise, and isn’t quite as quick on the draw as similar lenses like Sony’s 35mm f1.8.
+Bear in mind that its autofocus does make some audible noise, and isn’t quite as quick on the draw as similar lenses like Sony’s 35mm f1.8

 Laowa 4mm f2.8 Circular Fisheye Lens for Sony E